Speaker

 Berlin, Germany

-Evgenij has been working with computers since the age of 5 and delivering IT solutions for the best part of the last 25 years.
+Evgenij has been working with computers since the age of 5 and delivering IT solutions for over 25 years.
 His Active Directory and Exchange background naturally led to PowerShell, of which he's been an avid user and proponent since its first release.

 Evgenij ist ein IT-Industrie-Veteran mit mehr als 25 Jahren Erfahrung im Gepäck.
 Seine Expertise liegt primär in den Microsoft- und VMware-Technologien.
 Die Beschäftigung mit Active Directory und Exchange führte zu PowerShell, und diese Technologie ist aus Evgenijs Blogbeiträgen, Artikeln und Konferenz-Vorträgen seit vielen Jahren nicht mehr wegzudenken.